The Best Baby Sleep Soothers 2019

 Bottom line: the Big Red Rooster sleep soother is an excellent baby sleep soother.

 One of the top sellers in the baby sleep soother category is the Hatch Baby Rest Night Light and Sound Machine.
-After testing it and gathering reader feedback, we do not recommend it.
+After testing it and gathering reader feedback, we did not recommend it in a previous version of this review.

 Hatch began as a small startup with an app-enabled baby scale called the Baby Grow.
 When founder Amy Crady Weiss worried about her newborn daughter’s weight gain, she came up with the idea of a smart changing pad that includes a scale to track baby’s growth metrics in an app.